pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 ---
 >#### Step 2:
 ---
-**First download the current PrintAura plugin from the "PrintAura Woocommerce Plugin" link and save it to a location ,such as My Desktop, for later.**
+**First download the current PrintAura Plugin from the "PrintAura Woocommerce Plugin" link and save it to a location ,such as My Desktop, for later.**
 **Under the field "Woocommerce Shop" enter the URL of your Woocommerce store it the text block, starting with "http://" or "https://".**
 ---
 ---